 This will give you the largest possible pool of potential buyers.
 A large buyer pool will help you sell your business more easily for the highest potential price and/or best possible terms.
 In order to do that, you need to build your business with that in mind and create the conditions so that it can run on autopilot as much as possible.

 What does your P&L look like?
 While it may be fairly obvious, one of the key factors that add value to your business is your history of generating revenue and profit.

 Buyers are not purchasing your assets.
 They are purchasing a future stream of profits.

 You need to be able to document the ability of your business to produce profits now and into the future.
 The more confident a buyer is in this, the less they will need to discount their offer to account for risk.
-Professional record-keeping is an absolute must if you want to inspire confidence with a buyer.
+Professional record-keeping is an absolute must if you want to inspire confidence in a buyer.

 Are you in a growth industry?
 Because buyers are purchasing a future income stream, they need to know what the future growth of your business looks like.
-High growth potential in a growing industry is much more attractive than a declining potential in a mature industry.
+High growth potential in a growing industry is much more attractive than declining potential in a mature industry.